Real-hackbard/Website-Picker/README.md

 In today's digital world, downloading images is far more than a simple right-click.
 It has evolved into a specialized discipline, ranging from simple archiving to complex data mining projects by 2025.

+While modern browsers offer a basic "save image as" function, these tools go far beyond that by enabling batch downloads (bulk downloads) that can often capture hundreds of images with just one click.